PRACTICAL GUIDE TO SNOW PREPAREDNESS

 If a Weather Emergency is declared it is mandatory that all vehicles be moved from ALL STREETS.
 This allows access to snow plowing equipment so that these roads can remain open to emergency vehicles.
-Anyone in violation of the Weather Emergency requirements may be subject to fines and costs of up to $1,000 per incident.
-Vehicles in violation will be towed by Mechanics Plus 610-967-3035.
-Mechanics Plus bid on and was awarded the contract to be the townships towing provider.
+Any vehicle in violation of the Weather Emergency requirements may be subject to towing and costs of reclamation.
+In the event your vehicle is towed, click here for contractor information.
 All towing charges will be the responsibility of the vehicle owner, payable directly to the towing service and are not part of Lower Macungie Township revenue.

-We plow from curb to curb with metal blades to clean your roads.
+If possible, we plow from curb to curb.
 This may take several return trips to your neighborhood depending upon the severity of the snow and because of obstructions on your street.
-We will endeavor to make at least two passes to keep your street open.
-If cars are parked on the street, our crews will try to remove as much snow as possible.
-Keep in mind that it is almost impossible to keep snow from being deposited into your driveway during plowing, as the plow cannot be lifted or stopped at each driveway it passes.
+If cars are parked on your street, we will remove as much snow as possible.

 WHAT YOU SHOULD DO

 PLEASE HAVE PATIENCE…Snow removal is a tedious and time-consuming job.
-LMT is responsible for over 100 miles of roads within the Township.
+LMT is responsible for over 130 miles of roads within the Township.
 Our crews work many hours under very difficult conditions to keep you safe.
 Travel should be limited during a snowfall and immediately after, unless absolutely necessary.
-With less traffic on the roads our operations can be accomplished in a more timely and efficient manner.
-Please don’t call; unless it is urgent.
-When crews are removed from normal routes, it slows down the overall efforts.
-If a call warrants immediate attention, the information is dispatched.
-The crew will take care of the problem as soon as possible.
-And remember, a friendly smile or wave means a lot to our crew!

-WAIT…As we clean your street; we have no place to push the snow except to the curb line.
-Be aware that if you clean your driveway, sidewalk or mailbox before we are finished with your street, it will quite possibly be plowed back in.
+WAIT…As we clean your street, we have no place to push the snow except to the curb line.
+Be aware that if you clean your driveway, sidewalk or mailbox before we are finished with your street, it will be plowed back in.
 This is unavoidable so please save yourself the aggravation and wait until we have made our final pass.

 SNOW REMOVAL TIP… If your driveway is cleared before the street is completed, clear an area to the left of the driveway entrance (standing in the driveway, facing the street).
 When your street is plowed, the snow from the plow can be unloaded in this area instead of your driveway.
 The more snow you can clear from this area, the less will be deposited at your driveway entrance.

 SIDEWALKS … are the responsibility of the property owner.
-The ordinance requires that all sidewalks must be cleared within 48 hours after the snowfall has subsided.
+Our Ordinance requires that all sidewalks must be cleared within 48 hours after the snowfall has subsided.
 Fines of up to $600.00 can be assessed.
 If you have a fire hydrant on your property, please clear the snow away from the area around it.
 School bus stops must also be kept clear of snow on sidewalks.

-OTHER DAMAGE… Any objects placed within the right of way by the property owner including trees, shrubs or lawns are not the responsibility of the Township in the case of plow damage.
-The legal right of way extends at least 16 ½ feet from the middle of local roads, and more for collector and arterial roads and roads within subdivisions.
+OTHER DAMAGE… Any objects placed within the right of way by the property owner including trees, shrubs, lawns, basketball hoops and refuse cans are not the responsibility of the Township and are placed at the owner’s risk in the case of plow damage.

 REMEMBER…We are all trying to achieve the same goal of keeping our roadways safe and traffic moving.
 During snow events SAFETY is paramount, convenience is secondary.
 Hopefully, we can work together to achieve these goals.